 The Washington and Lee University School of Law Immigrant Rights Clinic provides free legal services to non-citizens in removal proceedings in Virginia.
 Many of our clients are detained in the immigrant detention facility in Farmville, VA, which is the primary detention facility in Virginia, housing between 600-700 non-citizens.

 This website was created by Rachel Levenson and Terry Ding, with the invaluable assistance of Skylar Jessen.
-They conducted this work as student advocates in the New York University School of Law Immigrant Rights Clinic, in partnership with Community Initiatives for Visiting Immigrants in Confinement.
+Nora Christiani and Nora Searle have worked on the project since 2017.
+Rachel, Terry, Nora and Nora conducted this work as student advocates in the New York University School of Law Immigrant Rights Clinic, in partnership with Community Initiatives for Visiting Immigrants in Confinement.